 Google Photos is available for both Android and Apple products and is free to use.
 All you need is a Google account, so if you already use Gmail, you’re all set.

-Your Google account comes with 15 GB of free storage that is spread across all of your Google platforms (including Gmail, Photos, Drive, etc.) If you upgrade to Google One, you can have over 100 GB of storage.
+Your Google account comes with 15 GB of free storage that is shared across all of your Google platforms (including Gmail, Google Photos, Google Drive, etc.) You can upgrade to Google One for additional storage, starting at 100 GB for a monthly fee.

-Your photos will be saved and available on Google photos whenever you login, and you can also use Google Photos to search through your photos in many categories.
-One stark reality is that Google Photos harvests personal information from the photos you store on their service.
+Your photos will be saved and available on Google Photos whenever you log in.
+You can also use Google Photos to search through your photos in many categories.
+One stark reality is that Google Photos harvests personal information from the photos you store on its service.

 By using Google Photos, you are sharing a lot more than you think with an AI machine learning algorithm that tells Google specifics about your life.
-I’m done oversharing to the big tech beast, so this is not my favorite way to store photos.
+I’m done oversharing with the big tech beast, so this is not my favorite way to store photos.
 Most people don’t mind the privacy trade-off.
-Google Photos is far superior in accurately finding old photos when you search versus Apple iCloud stored photos.
+Google Photos is far superior in accurately finding old photos when you search versus Apple iCloud-stored photos.

 How to backup photos using Google Photos: